raimuucka/ArduinoSTM32wiki/Programming-an-STM32F103C8T6-with-a-generic-"ST-Link-V2"-programmer-from-Linux.md

 WARNING: I am powering the STM from the programmer, if you intend to plug in the USB port at the same time, then remove the power (orange) wire first, otherwise you may see some magic smoke.

+The logic behind the wiring may be unclear, so I'll explain.

+We need 3 wires for basic ST-Link functionality, the colours of the wires are not important obviously.

+Ground (Green) -> GND
+SWDIO (Blue)   -> PA13
+SWCLK (Yellow) -> PA14

+The exact location of these pins on your test board will perhaps be less than obvious, particularly since the pins on the STM32 are multifunctional, so refer to the [STM datasheet](http://www.st.com/web/en/resource/technical/document/datasheet/CD00161566.pdf) around page 32 and the schematic for your board for more information.

+In addition if you want to power the board under test from the ST-Link programmer, connect either +5v or +3v3, this is the Orange wire in the pictures.
+You don't need this wire if you are powering the board you are programming from USB or some other source.

-I had previously installed openocd from the Ubuntu repos, but I like to live dangerously and decided to use the latest version from the GIT repo.
+I had previously installed openocd from the Ubuntu repos, but this was a relatively out of date version.
+I like to live dangerously and decided to use the latest version from the GIT repo.

 The following recipe did the trick for me....